RasaHQ/rasactl/README.md

 4. Create a deployment with a custom Docker image

 ```
-$ ./rasaxctl start my-test -p --values-file testdata/test-image.yaml
+$ ./rasactl start my-test -p --values-file testdata/test-image.yaml
 ```

-## Running rasaxctl
+## Running rasactl

-You can use the `help` command to display description and examples for a specific command, e.g. `rasaxctl help start`.
+You can use the `help` command to display description and examples for a specific command, e.g. `rasactl help start`.